+Re:

-Re: Dear , et al: is acquired the property you occupy at for the construction of Project.
+Dear , et al:

+The \\\\\\ is acquired the property you occupy at \\\\\\ for the construction of \\\\\\ Project.
 To carry out the project, it will be necessary for you to move.
-You will be provided a written notice of the date by which you will be required to move.
-(CRAL) ligible occupant of the property, you are protected under the California Relocation Assistance Law i.
-It is vitally important that you understand the conditions described below which must be met before ments can be made.
-As the o occupant of the property, you are entitled to: 1.
-REI LOCATION ADVISORY ASSISTANCE: the servi will help you find a replacement location to conduct your business, farm or nonprofit in.
-Information on and maps of available properties, typical real estate purchase and rental costs, and ices offered by other agencies in the area are also available.
-If you would like assistance, contact relocation consultant.
-2. MO VING AND RELATED EXPENSES: costs an s, farms and nonprofit organizations may be paid on the basis of actual reasonable moving and related d reestablishment expenses asdetermines to be reasonable and necessary or, under certain tances, a fixed payment.
-The following moving expenses may be considered by: B. C. Transportation of personal property limited to 50 miles or less.
-Distances beyond 50 miles are not eligible, unless Е. Connection to available utilities from the right-of-way to improvements at the replacement site.
-Professional services performed prior to the purchase or lease of a replacement site to determine its suitability for the displaced person's business operation including, but not limited to, soil testing, feasibility and marketing studies (excluding any fees or commissions directly related to the purchase or lease of such a site).
-At F. Storage of personal property for a period not to exceed 12 months, unlessdetermines that a longer period is necessary.
+You will be provided a 90-day written notice of the date by which you will be required to move.

+As the eligible occupant of the property, you are protected under the California Relocation Assistance Law (CRAL).
+It is vitally important that you understand the conditions described below which must be met before any payments can be made.

+As the occupant of the property, you are entitled to:

+1. RELOCATION ADVISORY ASSISTANCE:

+\\\\\\will help you find a replacement location to conduct your business, farm or nonprofit operation.
+Information on and maps of available properties, typical real estate purchase and rental costs, and the services offered by other agencies in the area are also available.
+If you would like assistance, contact \ relocation consultant.

+2. MOVING AND RELATED EXPENSES:

+Business, farms and nonprofit organizations may be paid on the basis of actual reasonable moving and related costs and reestablishment expenses as \\\\\\determines to be reasonable and necessary or, under certain circumstances, a fixed payment.
+The following moving expenses may be considered by \\\\\:

+- B. Packing, crating, unpacking, and uncrating of the personal property. - C. Disconnecting, dismantling, removing, reassembling, and reinstalling relocated machinery, equipment, and other personal property, and certain substitute personal property.
+This includes connection to utilities available nearby.
+It also includes modifications to the personal property necessary to adapt it to the replacement site, including those mandated by Federal, State or local law, code or ordinance or the utilities at the replacement site, and modifications necessary to adapt the utilities at the replacement site, site to the personal property. - D. Connection to available utilities from the right-of-way to improvements at the replacement site. - E. Professional services performed prior to the purchase or lease of a replacement site to determine its suitability for the displaced person's business operation including, but not limited to, soil testing, feasibility and marketing studies (excluding any fees or commissions directly related to the purchase or lease of such a site).
+At \\\\\\ discretion, a reasonable hourly rate may be established. - F. Storage of personal property for a period not to exceed 12 months, unless \\\\\\ determines that a longer period is necessary.